wistia/wistia-open-docs/_posts/social-sharing.md

 ## Twitter

 Twitter is, frankly, the bee's knees.
 We've developed a bunch of cool functionality around Twitter, like our [Twitter Follow Lab](http://wistia.com/labs/twitter-follows/) and Sharing to Twitter functionality.

 ### Sharing Wistia Content from Your Account With Twitter Cards

 Twitter's Twitter Card functionality is pretty slick - you can now play media from accepted sites inside of the Twitter stream.
 Super useful, as it doesn't require leaving the Twitter stream to view your video.
 Well guess who got Twitter Card approval?
-These guys!
+That's right.
+We did!

-{% post_image hashed_id: '0747172f115e050285cb96d7cc5ec3b49586d303', class: 'center' %}
+{% post_image hashed_id: 'dc366333466662150fb1bf87b32270f958c4d34a', class: 'center' %}

 So, you're asking, how can I take advantage of this awesome-ness?
 Here we go: